AaronC98/semcw/use-cases/Use Case 9.md

 CHARACTERISTIC INFORMATION

 Goal in Context
-As a census taker, I've been tasked with producing this SQL statement that shows the results of the top populated cities in a region provided by a user so we have adequate information for the new system.
+As a Census Taker, I've been tasked with producing this SQL statement that shows the results of the top populated cities in a region provided by a user so we have adequate information for the new system.

 Scope